SciTools/iris/docs/src/developers_guide/contributing_documentation_full.rst

 Each sub directory in this directory is a sub section of the gallery.
 The respective ``README.rst`` in each folder is included in the gallery output.

-For each gallery entry there must be a corresponding test script located in ``docs/gallery_tests``.

 To add an entry to the gallery simple place your python code into the appropriate sub directory and name it with a prefix of ``plot_``.
 If your gallery entry does not fit into any existing sub directories then create a new directory and place it in there.
+A test for the gallery entry will be automatically generated (see Testing_ for how to run it).
+To add a new reference image for this test, follow the instructions in :ref:`testing.graphics`.

 The reStructuredText (rst) output of the gallery is located in ``docs/src/generated/gallery``.